-Initially, the users get uniformly distributed, and as we start getting more and more performance results, sherpa keeps adjusting the user distribution towards the best-performing branch.
-Based on which metric is configured to be maximized we track different performance stats of each branch involved in the experiment.
+Initially, the users get uniformly distributed, and as we get more performance results, sherpa keeps adjusting the user distribution towards the best-performing branch.
+Based on which metric is configured to be maximized, we track different performance stats of each branch involved in the experiment.

 - Maximizing Conversions

-For each branch, we aim to maximize the ratio of converted branch trips/total trip of the branch.
+For each branch, we aim to maximize the ratio of converted branch trips/total trips of the branch.
 This can be loosely termed as the Branch CVR as well.

 Things to notice

-MoEngage refrain from using total branch conversions as the maximized metric as that would give preference to users doing multiple conversions on a branch and would also favor a branch having more action campaigns.
+MoEngage refrained from using total branch conversions as the maximized metric as that would give preference to users doing multiple conversions on a branch and would also favour a branch having more action campaigns.
 Both necessarily would not mean that the branch that eventually wins is the most optimized one.